DamaiDodo/IT-Jobs/README.md

 # IT-Jobs
-MS Excel analysis of Salaries of different IT roles across the globe
+MS Excel analysis of Salaries of different IT roles across the globe(Self Study project)